cncf/velocity/docs/linuxfoundation_chart_creation.md

 	```
 	torvalds,torvalds/linux,2024-01-01,2025-01-01,64482,3790914,1522111,3803,0,0,0,0
 	```
+- Create `devstats-reports` pod (on the test instance, not prod - prod doesn't have the linux db).
-- Create `devstats-reports` pod, shell into it and run: `./velocity/linux_commits.sh 2024-01-01 2025-01-01` that will give values for number of pushes and commits.
+- Shell into it and run: `./velocity/linux_commits.sh 2024-01-01 2025-01-01` that will give values for number of pushes and commits.
 This is not needed but recommended.
 Otherwise put `0,0` for commits and pushes.
 Changesets are used to calculate output commits.
 - NOTE: looks like `lkml.org` is no longer usable for this purpose, it always return an empty page with just the month/day name and no messages in it.
 - Run `./lkml_analysis.rb 2024-01-01 2025-01-01` from `cncf/velocity` to get number of LKML emails (all) and new threads.